hikeventures/hikeventures.github.io/_posts/best/2016-06-10-best-outdoor-watches.markdown

 **GPS:** yes, including GLONASS
 **Wireless charging:** no

-The Garmin Fenix 5X can be connected to Android and Apple phones and was one of the first proper sport watches which featured a graphic display and is going to be challenged by the new [Suunto Spartan](https://www.rei.com/product/107290/suunto-spartan-ultra-gps-multifunction-watch).
+The Garmin Fenix 5X can be connected to Android and Apple phones and was one of the first proper sport watches which featured a graphic display and is going to be challenged by the new Suunto Spartan Ultra.
+However, the map function on the Fenix 5X gives the Garmin an edge.

 <a href="http://amzn.to/2jl0l21" rel="nofollow"><button type="button" class="btn btn-danger">Buy on Amazon</button></a>